djoshea/sphinxcontrib-matlabdomain/docs/source/quickstart.rst

             'argdoc.ext' # <---- ta-da!
         ]

- 2. Generate document stubs for your package.
-It is easiest to use `sphinx-apidoc`_:
+ #.
+Generate document stubs for your package.
+It is easiest to use
+    `sphinx-apidoc`_.
+From the terminal:

      .. code-block:: shell